The basic structure then will be:

 - APPLY the concepts learned in class to the "real world" including issues in the news and aspects of your personal life.

-Make the most of your college experience this spring by visiting Success Services for Students.
+Make the most of your college experience this semester by visiting Success Services for Students.
 Be aware of your academic needs and work to effectively change behaviors to improve academic success.
 Schedule an appointment for one of the following free sessions: Study Skills, Test Taking Tips, Time Management, Memory, Motivation, Test Anxiety, Reading Strategies, Math Strategies, Note Taking Skills, Concentration, Study Behavior Inventory, Learning Styles, Test Performance Analysis, Accounting Tips, Economics Tips and Preparing for Finals, Online Study Tips, and our new Economics Tips session.